 The table at the right shows average class sizes for core courses.
-The average class size of all courses at Fischer varies from a low of 12 students to a high of 25.
-Our average class size schoolwide is 16 students.
+Our average class size schoolwide is 31 students.
 The average class size for middle schools in the state is 25 students.

 AVERAGE CLASS SIZES OF CORE COURSES OUR SCHOOL OUR DISTRICT

-English 12 12
+English 27 12

-History 25 26
+History 32 26

-Math 20 22
+Math 32 22

-Science 23 25
+Science 32 25